2022 Moto3 World Championship

-Izan Guevara (pictured in 2019), in only his second season, was the 2022 Moto3 World Riders' Champion.
+Izan Guevara (pictured in 2019) was the 2022 Moto3 World Riders' Champion.

-Sergio García (pictured in 2020), who finished third in 2021, finished second.
+Sergio García (pictured in 2021) finished runner-up.

 Dennis Foggia (pictured in 2017) finished third.

+Diogo Moreira (pictured in 2019), the 2022 Moto3 Rookie of the Year.

-The 2022 FIM Moto3 World Championship was a part of the 74th F.I.M.
-Road Racing World Championship season.
+The 2022 FIM Moto3 World Championship was the lightweight class of the 74th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
 Izan Guevara won the championship for GasGas Aspar Team after the Australian Grand Prix.